georgekutti/raw.georgekutti.com/PROJECT_CONTEXT.md

 ## Adding New Thoughts
 1. Copy the entire thought block (from `<!-- THOUGHT START -->` to `<!-- THOUGHT END -->`)
 2. Paste it above the "THOUGHTS START" comment
-3. Update date, time, and content
+3. Update date, time, heading, and content
 4. Maintain the same HTML structure

 ## Git Workflow